StatCan/volume-cleaner/README.md

 ## Features

-- **Automatic PVC Discovery** : Scans Kubeflow namespaces to identify unattached Persistent Volume Claims that are no longer associated with StatefulSets
+- **🔍 Automatic PVC Discovery** : Scans Kubeflow namespaces to identify unattached Persistent Volume Claims that are no longer associated with StatefulSets

-- **Real-time Monitoring** : Continuously watches StatefulSet lifecycle events to automatically label/unlabel PVCs when they become attached or detached
+- **⏰ Real-time Monitoring** : Continuously watches StatefulSet lifecycle events to automatically label/unlabel PVCs when they become attached or detached

-- **Intelligent Labeling System** : Automatically applies timestamped labels to unattached PVCs for tracking staleness and cleanup eligibility
+- **🏷️ Intelligent Labeling System** : Automatically applies timestamped labels to unattached PVCs for tracking staleness and cleanup eligibility

-- **Email Notifications** : Sends automated warning emails to namespace owners at configurable intervals before PVC deletion
+- **📧 Email Notifications** : Sends automated warning emails to namespace owners at configurable intervals before PVC deletion

-- **Configurable Grace Periods** : Supports customizable grace periods (minimum 1 day) before stale PVCs are eligible for deletion
+- **⚡ Configurable Grace Periods** : Supports customizable grace periods (minimum 1 day) before stale PVCs are eligible for deletion

-- **Flexible Notification Scheduling** : Allows configuration of multiple notification times (e.g., 1, 2, 3, 7, 30 days before deletion)
+- **📅 Flexible Notification Scheduling** : Allows configuration of multiple notification times (e.g., 1, 2, 3, 7, 30 days before deletion)

-- **Dual-Component Architecture** : Separates continuous monitoring (controller) from periodic cleanup operations (scheduler) for optimal resource usage
+- **🔄 Dual-Component Architecture** : Separates continuous monitoring (controller) from periodic cleanup operations (scheduler) for optimal resource usage

-- **Comprehensive Testing** : Features extensive unit tests for all core functionality including PVC discovery, labeling, and cleanup logic
+- **🧪 Comprehensive Testing** : Features extensive unit tests for all core functionality including PVC discovery, labeling, and cleanup logic

 The system operates through two main components: a controller that runs continuously to monitor StatefulSet events and label PVCs, and a scheduler that runs periodically (via CronJob) to perform cleanup operations and send notifications.
 The project integrates with GC Notify for email services and supports Azure disk cleanup in Kubernetes environments.